 Take advantage of the most robust incentives in the State!

-In 2015, Bellingham kicked-off a new incentives package that offers more reductions and discounts than any other incentives program in Washington State.
+Bellingham's tax incentives package offers more reductions and discounts than any other incentives program in Washington State.
 The program covers city-wide development incentives for affordable housing, sustainable development and historic preservation, along with urban village incentives.
 Each of these offers a variety of benefits, like expedited permitting, tax and fee reduction and more.
-To learn about Washington State tax incentives, visit the Department of Revenue website.
+Visit the Department of Revenue website to learn about Washington State tax incentives.

 Urban villages bring together commercial and residential development, and offer the perfect setting for shopping, dining out, working and living in a safe and pedestrian-friendly area.
 These areas offer a smart and sustainable way for Bellingham to expand, which is why the City has made it a priority to offer incentives for this kind of development, including: